Are you a bull or bear when it comes to dividend stocks?

 For the past few years, it seems everyone loves dividend stocks.
 Dividend stocks and dividend mutual funds seem to be such a standard staple when it comes to investing and when you look at the past long term performance, one can argue the popularity is justified.

 Reasons for dividend stocks

-For past 20 years I have been a strong advocate of dividend stocks because they include some of the biggest, most stable companies.
-Companies that pay dividends means they make profits and as a conservative investor, I have always been a believer that if you invest in a company, the safest thing to invest in is a company that has consistent profits.
-I consider dividend paying stocks a core holding in an investment strategy I have preached for quite some time – CORE and EXPLORE.
+For the past 20 years, I have been a strong advocate of dividend stocks because they include some of the biggest, most stable companies.
+Companies that pay dividends mean they make profits and as a conservative investor, I have always been a believer that if you invest in a company, the safest thing to invest in is a company that has consistent profits.
+I consider dividend-paying stocks a core holding in an investment strategy I have preached for quite some time – CORE and EXPLORE.

-I asked Dan Bortolotti, The Canadian Couch Potato about some of his favourite dividend investments and he referred me to this great article on Choosing a Dividend ETF.
+I asked Dan Bortolotti, The Canadian Couch Potato about some of his favorite dividend investments and he referred me to this great article on Choosing a Dividend ETF.